-Skills Gained in a Legal Studies Program
+Skills Gained With a Legal Studies Degree

 Legal studies programs can both prepare students for further education and equip them with the skills needed to succeed in practice.
 For example, someone pursuing a bachelor's degree in legal studies may focus on academic research and writing skills in advance of applying to law school.
 A student who plans to immediately seek work as an arbitrator after graduation may instead study subjects like conflict resolution and negotiation.